-Private pensions are like workplace pensions but are set up by you rather than your employer.
-You can set up regular contributions, e.g. monthly, or make one-off payments into your fund.
+Private pensions are like workplace pensions but are set up by you personally, rather than your employer.
+You can set up regular contributions, for example monthly, or make one-off payments into your fund.
 Your pension provider will add any necessary tax relief.

 The money you put into your personal pension will usually be invested in a range of assets like shares, bonds, property and cash.
 When you start your pension, you'll probably get a choice of pension funds to select from, based on how much risk you are willing to take.

 When you reach the age of 55, you can take your private pension as a lump sum, use it to buy an annuity (a guaranteed income) or leave it invested and take out cash amounts when you need to via drawdown.

 If you need financial advice, please see below.

 Pensions and retirement planning are both areas that require specialist advice.
 If you are considering alternative pension arrangements or additional pensions, then you may benefit from talking to a financial adviser.
 As a member of the RCN you are entitled to a complimentary, no obligation initial financial review from Quilter Financial Advisers.

 Quilter Financial Advisers can provide advice to overseas RCN members provided they are paying UK income tax.
 Please have your UK National Insurance and RCN membership number ready.

 In the first instance, any problems relating to your pension should be directed to your pension provider or the Department for Work and Pensions (DWP) if your query relates to the state pension.